Marta Dusseldorp: Television and Film

 Dusseldorp played Sam Lawson in the telemovie series BlackJack (2003–2007).
 In 2011 she played the character of Janet King in the ABC1 drama series Crownies, her breakout role, which she regarded as "a gift".
 She reprised the role in the 2014 spin-off Janet King.
 She played Linda Hillier opposite Guy Pearce in all of the Jack Irish TV series, which ran from 2012 to 2021.

 She played Sarah Adams in the series A Place to Call Home, which was the most-watched drama series in 2013, and ran until 2018.

 In 2020, Dusseldorp was announced to appear in Foxtel drama Wentworth in the role of Shelia Bausch.

 In 2020, she played the role of Erica Bowden in the film version of the romantic comedy Ellie & Abbie (& Ellie's Dead Aunt), which the author, Monica Zanetti, wrote based on her own stage play.

 Dusseldorp is co-creator and producer of the 2023 comedy series Bay of Fires, after she pitched the idea to writers and co-creators Andrew Knight and Max Dann.
 Dusseldorp's company (with her husband) Archipelago Productions, partnered with Fremantle Australia to produce Bay of Fires.
 Dusseldorp plays a lead role as a wealthy businesswoman, along with a number of other prominent actresses, such as Kerry Fox, Pamela Rabe, and Yael Stone.
 Bay of Fires was renewed for a second series in 2024.
 Season 2 debuted on 15 June 2025 in Australia on ABC iview and ABC TV.

 Dusseldorp plays Sharon in and executive produced the film With or Without You, directed by Kelly Schilling and also starring Melina Vidler and Albert Mwangi, which premiered at the 2024 Adelaide Film Festival.
 The film, which was made in South Australia, was released in Australian cinemas in May 2025.

 In August 2025, Dusseldorp appeared as guest host on ABC series Back Roads.
-Her episode tilted “Tarkine” explored the Tarkine region of North West Tasmania, located in close proximity to the filming location of Bay of Fires.
+Her episode titled “Tarkine” explored the Tarkine region of North West Tasmania, located in close proximity to the filming location of Bay of Fires.